emilkolvigraun/Tangible/README.md

 ..\Tools\TestReceiver> dotnet publish
 ```

-Tangible will autpomatically pull the Docker image from the registry.
+Tangible will automatically pull the Docker image from the registry.

 `spawn_cluster.cmd` executes a cluster of N nodes and creates a TestReceiver to demonstrate the delivery of requests.
 This automatically generates a set of configuration files and removes them again.
 The nodes will automatically discover each other and requests are load balanced.
 If you close a follower node, the leader will resolve it.
 If you close a leader node, the remaining followers will perform a leader electerion to resolve new authority.
 A single node runs as a sleeper and if aware of the other (broken) nodes, activates `CandidateResolve`.
 Run the cluster as such: